 Two astrophysicists argue that the Big Bang may never have happened, meaning the universe may have existed forever.
 The model they suggest complements Einstein’s theory of general relativity with quantum corrections, and could also explain dark matter and dark energy.
 This newly discovered icy world could be the key to finding Planet Nine.
 Scientists have announced the discovery of a new icy world on the fringes of the Solar System, and while this distant object is only very small, it could help us track down something that's meant to be much, much bigger: the hypothesised but as yet unconfirmed Planet Nine.

 Gamma-ray binaries are systems with two stars: a star like our own Sun, coupled with either a black hole or a small, dense neutron star.
 These black holes or neutron stars radiate gamma rays - the highest-energy form of light - and this newly discovered system breaks existing luminosity records.
+It's fair to say that living in this binary system would be a whole lot different from here in our own Solar System, as the central star is some 25 to 40 times larger than our own Sun.
+Until now, only five such systems have ever been detected.
 NASA to Launch $1.25 Billion Asteroid Redirect Mission (ARM) in 2021.
 Sep 21, 2016 05:57 AM EDT Asteroids pose a constant threat to Earth and mankind, but these ferocious space rocks can also provide a ton of information about the origin and formation of the Solar System and the universe.

 This is the reason why NASA and private companies are interested in gathering more information on asteroids.
 NASA is planning on launching an Asteroid Redirect Mission (ARM) in 2021, just a few years after the llaunch of asteroid-mapping mission OSIRIS-REx.
 The OSIRIS-REx mission was launched to space this month to perform surface mapping of asteroid Bennu.
 The mission is also tasked to collect asteroid samples using its robotic arm and to bring the samples back to Earth for analysis.
 Since the first asteroid mission is purely scientific in nature, NASA ARM mission will be focused on protecting the Earth from an asteroid collision.
 Astronomers just spotted deep-space galaxies that are like nothing we've seen before.
 Astronomers have gazed deep into a distant region of space and found evidence of a hidden trove of young galaxies that are completely unknown to science.